-It’s basically a free way to call or message anyone else with a Skype account anywhere in the world.
+Similar to Zoom but arguably more popular, it’s basically a free way to call or message anyone else with a Skype account anywhere in the world.

 You can use it as an app on your phone and you can even pay £11 per quarter for a Skype number to use instead of giving out your landline number to clients.
 I have one for my CV business which I put on my business expenses.

 Skype comes with other features such as the ability to send files whilst in call and the ability to share your screen.

 This is a VERY useful tool for a Virtual Assistant!

 Tip: Don’t use the Skype app that comes with Windows but download it from the Skype website instead.
 The Windows version is a complete ball-ache to use and you’ll thank me for it later.

 How to share your computer screen on Skype

 - When in call click the big + symbol on the talk screen